-Jason Bainbridge: A special thanks, first and foremost, to all of my students and colleagues in the Journalism, Media and Communication stream at the University of Tasmania, past and present, for their help in shaping, contributing to and workshopping this material.
+Jason Bainbridge A special thanks, first and foremost, to all of my students and colleagues, past and present, at Swinburne University of Technology and the University of Tasmania for their help in shaping, contributing to and workshopping this material, particularly Kerry Tucker.
 It would be a much shorter and less entertaining book without them.
-Thanks also to Frances Bonner, Graeme Turner and Alan McKee for initially inspiring me, Alan for his foreword, and Sarah Gillman and Elizabeth Hart for their contributions.

-Thanks to the team at Oxford University Press who oversaw this project through to completion: Lucy McLoughlin and Karen Hildebrandt for their unflagging support and encouragement, Bruce Gillespie for his copy-editing of the book and Tim Campbell for his oversight of the final production process.
+Thanks also to Frances Bonner, Graeme Turner and Alan McKee for initially inspiring me, Alan for his foreword, and Sarah Gillman and Carolyn Beasley for their contributions.
+Thanks to the team at Oxford University Press who oversaw this project through to completion: Lucy McLoughlin, Karen Hildebrandt, Jessica Hambridge and Natalie Davall for their unflagging support and encouragement, and Pete Cruttenden for his copy editing of the book.
 A very big thank you to my co-authors, Nicola Goc and Liz Tynan, for their belief that a book on media and journalism would work and was needed, and for all their wonderful work in the chapters that follow.
 To paraphrase E. B. White, it is not often that someone comes along who is a true friend and a good writer.
 Nicola and Liz are both, and it has been a pleasure working with them.

-And finally, to my Mum, Pamela and my partner Xandy, who support and sustain me in ways that words have yet to describe.
+And finally, to my Mum Pamela and my partner Xandy, who support and sustain me in ways that words have yet to describe.

-Liz Tynan: I would like to acknowledge my current and former colleagues in Canberra, Hobart and Townsville who have always given me much to think about and many enjoyable interludes discussing ideas and pursuing language pedantry.
-In particular I would like to acknowledge Sylvia Kelso, Rosemary Dunn and Annie Warburton, magnificent women all.
-I cannot begin to describe the professional and personal fulfilment I have derived from working with both Nicola Goc and Jason Bainbridge, first at the University of Tasmania and later in collaboration on this book.
+Liz Tynan I would like to acknowledge my current and former colleagues in Canberra, Hobart and Townsville who have always given me much to think about and many enjoyable interludes discussing ideas and pursuing language pedantry.
+In particular I would like to mention Sylvia Kelso, Rosemary Dunn and Annie Warburton, magnificent women all.
+I would also like to acknowledge Helene Marsh, Dean of the Graduate Research School at James Cook University where I work.
+Her leadership is inspirational to me.
+I cannot begin to describe the professional and personal fulfilment I have derived from working with Nicola Goc and Jason Bainbridge, first at the University of Tasmania and later in collaboration on this book.
 They are fine academics and, even more to the point, fine people.
-To my family and friends who have always known I had a book in me, thanks for your support.
-In particular I would like to mention Mum (Rosemary), Dad (Frank), Inta, Meredith, Sophie, Andrew and Narelle, for all the love you have sent my way.
-And to Brett, thank you for your gentle presence in my life.
+To my family and friends, thanks for your support.
+In particular I would like to mention Mum (Rosemary), Dad (Frank), Inta, Meredith, Sophie, Andrew and Narelle for all the love you have sent my way.
+And to Brett, thank you for creating our lovely ecohouse in the tropics, a true sanctuary even when the cyclones blow in.
+I would also like to acknowledge the Oxford University Press team, in particular Karen Hildebrandt and Jessica Hambridge for their publishing nous and friendly efficiency.
+I would also like to thank Pete Cruttenden for his superb copy editing.